Chapter 4. IPFW Dummynet and Traffic Shaping

 3. Assign rules to match traffic using standard 5-tuples or as needed

-To control traffic flow between the firewall VM and any external VM host, you will need to set up individual queues to separate traffic within a pipe. queues can be either static - you define them yourself with the ipfw queue config … - or they can be dynamic.
+To control traffic flow between the firewall VM and any external VM host, set up individual queues to separate traffic within a pipe. queues can be either static - defined with ipfw queue config … - or they can be dynamic.
 Dynamic queues are created when using the mask keyword.
-Masks for queues are callled flow masks.
-The mask determines if a packet that arrives at the firewall is selected to be entered into a queue.
+Masks for queues are called flow masks.
+The mask determines if a packet entering or leaving the firewall is selected to be entered into a queue.
 Consider the following example:

 # ipfw pipe 1 config bw 200Kbit/s mask src-ip 0x000000ff

-Each /24 host transferring data through pipe 1 (based on suitable rules) will have its own dynamic queue, all sharing the bandwidth in the pipe equally.
+Each /24 host transferring data through pipe 1 (based on suitable rules) will have its own dynamic queue, all sharing the bandwidth in the pipe according to the configration of the queue.

-If instead, we wish to create separate individual queues with different characteristics such as different weights or delay, we can create static queues and then assign them to individual pipes as desired:
+If instead, the goal is to create separate individual queues with different characteristics such as different weights or delay, create static queues and then assign them to individual pipes as desired:

 #